 What We Offer

 Most people associate Boy Scouts with outdoor adventure–and with good reason.
-Boy Scouts is an outdoor program for boys 11 to 18 years of age, designed to develop character, citizenship, and fitness.
-With the Scout Oath and Law as guides, Scouting helps boys develop into well-rounded young men.
+Boy Scouts is an outdoor program for boys and girls 11 to 18 years of age, designed to develop character, citizenship, and fitness.
+With the Scout Oath and Law as guides, Scouting helps boys and girls develop into well-rounded young men and women.
 Through the advancement program, Scouts can progress in rank through achievements and by gaining additional knowledge and responsibilities.
 Earning merit badges provides opportunities for Scouts to be introduced to lifelong hobbies or rewarding careers.
 In Boy Scouts, youth take responsibility for the activities of the troop.
 By planning and organizing activities, they develop teamwork and learn to lead as well as follow.
 Through the support of parents and religious and neighborhood organizations, Scouts develop an awareness and an appreciation of their roles in their community.

 STEM (Science, Technology, Engineering, and Math)